 Before and After: Jungalow Master Bathroom Big Reveal

 This is our master bathroom before.
 In one tiny room, there was a toilet and a very small shower, and then, in the master bedroom, there was the vanity.
 There was nothing about this bathroom that I wanted to salvage.
 We ended up doing a complete demo and redesign of the entire master bathroom.
 Although we didn’t actually add to the square footage of the room, we enclosed the vanity into the bathroom and then totally reconfigured it.
-After meeting with Golan, our (amazing) contractor next step was to order all of the tile, fixtures and hardware that we’d need.
+After meeting with our contractor, the next step was to order all of the tile, fixtures and hardware that we’d need.
 The bathroom was going to be very small (4ft X 6ft) but very pretty.
 We wanted the new bathroom to feel like a hamam.
 When visiting Turkey we fell in love with the hamams and wanted our bathroom to feel simultaneously invigorating and relaxing like the baths do in Istanbul.
 We would need to use every inch of the 4X6 space concentrating on maximizing shower size and using built-in-niches to add character and storage room.

 The tile was probably the hardest decision.
 We had received some samples from Fireclay Tile and fell in love with handmade feel and all of the color and shape options.